 What we do to children in this country is very unfortunate and they pay the price for what has happened to them.
 The buyers get to go home and live normal lives and continue in their marriages, in their jobs and careers, and are never affected by this.
 But while they’re home, you have a child sitting in a jail cell.
 And where’s the justice in that? -Survivor

-Seeking Justice: Legal approaches to eliminate criminal liability for juvenile sex trafficking victims.
-Seeking Justice will be a comprehensive resource for understanding the various statutory approaches states have taken to eliminate a minor’s criminal liability for prostitution and other offenses related to their victimization.
-This report will also examine the importance of incorporating a trauma-informed service response.
+Seeking Justice: Legal approaches to eliminate criminal liability for child sex trafficking victims.
+Seeking Justice is a comprehensive resource for understanding the various statutory approaches states have taken to eliminate a minor’s criminal liability for prostitution and other offenses related to their victimization.
+This report also examines the importance of incorporating a trauma-informed service response.

 Behind everything that is put on the face of a trafficking survivor, what they are really like is human.
 When you strip everything down, they’re not a bad person, they’re not a perpetrator, they’re not a delinquent.
 They are not somebody who has chosen this life.
 They are a child and they have had experiences that no child should ever have. -Survivor

 Use the following research and resources from Shared Hope’s Center for Justice & Advocacy to understand the issue of non-criminalization and the need for protective responses for juvenile sex trafficking victims.

 (2017) This survey identifies state-by-state the enactment of non-criminalization laws, providing a snapshot of the nation overall in a chart.